rjones30/EPICSscalers.js/README.md

 easily extend it provide views and queries to meet their needs.

 It is designed in a client/server architecture.
-The client side is built using the angular.js application framework, which makes it fast and responsive.
+The client side is built using the modular angular.js application framework, which makes it fast and responsive.
 The backend is built using node.js, which makes it able to handle asynchronous requests efficiently.
 It is easy to deploy in userspace without needing root access or special permissions.
 Any user can start the backend as a node.js process listening on a non-privileged port on some server in the counting house, and then access that server port from any